Populism in Europe: Austria

-The Austrian Freedom party (FPO) was formed from the remnants of the longstanding League of Independents (VdU).
+The Austrian Freedom party (FPÖ) was formed from the remnants of the longstanding League of Independents (VdU).
 The party was primarily made up of German Nationalists and former Nazis who saw Austria both as part of the German Kulturnation and as its own, self-governing state.
 In its contemporary form, the party is characterized by Austrian nationalism, Euroscepticism, anti-immigration, and anti-Islamic attitudes (all traits commonly associated with right-wing populist ideologies).